 Research also backs up these benefits of pets, as many scientific research cases have demonstrated the mental health benefits of keeping a dog or cat.
-Animals can aid in the treatment of, , and .
+Animals can aid in the treatment of depression, anxiety, and stress.
 They also provide companionship and help to alleviate loneliness, not to mention providing us with so much joy and unconditional love.

 Pets & Mental Health

 Thirty years ago, the first study on pets and mental health was published.
 The research was carried out by Purdue University psychologist Alan Beck and University of Pennsylvania psychiatrist Aaron Katcher.
 They examined what occurs to a person’s body when they pet a friendly dog.
 What they discovered was as follows: